 Your business doesn't exist in a vacuum.
 Whatever sector you operate in, and however unique your selling proposition, there will always be other businesses competing for customers in your field.

-A competitor is a rival company operating in the same industry as you, selling similar goods or services.
-You may be competing against your rivals to win customers on the basis of price, the type of product you sell, the type of promotions you run, or perhaps the quality of service you offer.
+Perhaps you compete for customers on price, the type of product you sell, the type of promotions you run, or the quality of service you offer.

-Competitive intelligence is the systematic monitoring of your competitors' actions to determine what they're currently doing – and what they're likely to do in the future.
-By gathering this type of information, you improve your own decisions, both strategically and tactically, and you get a better understanding of your own competitive position.
+Competitive Intelligence (CI) is the systematic monitoring of your competitors' actions to determine what they're doing now – and what they're likely to do in the future.
+This type of information can help you make better strategic and tactical decisions, and allow you to gain a better understanding of your own competitive position.

 Competitive intelligence focuses on five basic categories of information:

 - Strategy Assessment – What are your competitors' strategies?